Systemic Lupus (cont.)

 Kidney inflammation in SLE (lupus nephritis) can cause leakage of protein into the urine, fluid retention, high blood pressure, and even kidney failure.
 This can lead to further fatigue and swelling of the legs and feet.
 With kidney failure, machines are needed to cleanse the blood of accumulated waste products in a process called dialysis.

 Involvement of the brain can cause personality changes, thought disorders (psychosis), seizures, and even coma.
-Damage to nerves can cause numbness, tingling, and weakness of the involved body parts or extremities.
+Lupus of the nervous system (neurologic lupus) can lead to damage to nerves cause numbness, tingling, and weakness of the involved body parts or extremities.
 Brain involvement is referred to as lupus cerebritis.

 Many people with SLE experience hair loss (alopecia).
 Often, this occurs simultaneously with an increase in the activity of their disease.
 The hair loss can be patchy or diffuse and appear to be more like hair thinning.

 Some people with SLE have Raynaud's phenomenon.
-In this condition, the blood supply to the fingers and/or toes becomes compromised upon exposure to cold, causing blanching, whitish and/or bluish discoloration, and pain and numbness in the exposed fingers and toes.
+Raynaud's phenomenon causes the blood vessels of the hands and feet to spasm, especially upon exposure to cold.
+The blood supply to the fingers and/or toes then becomes compromised, causing blanching, whitish and/or bluish discoloration, and pain and numbness in the exposed fingers and toes.